Strep throat in a Child. Do you Need a Physician?

 In children, the symptoms of strep throat are much more pronounced than in adults.
 The kid becomes uneasy, cries, and refuses to eat.
 Often, the disease becomes chronic and subsequently recurs.

 - Common signs of strep throat in a child.

 - Increased body temperature over 100.4 F.

 - General weakness.

 - Poor appetite.

 If untreated, symptoms of cardiovascular diseases may take place: tachycardia, hypotension, chest pain.

-Strep Throat Ddiagnostics
+Strep Throat Diagnostics

 If parents suspect strep throat in the child, they should immediately seek advice from a specialist.
-An experienced doctor will help determine the type and stage of the disease and choose the optimal treatment accordingly.
+An experienced physician will help determine the type and stage of the disease and choose the optimal treatment accordingly.
 At the initial visit, the child will undergo a strep test, and basic blood tests, which are the fastest method for diagnosing strep throat.

-Prevention Of Strep Throat
+Prevention of Strep Throat